British Airways Direct Entry Pilot - First Officer (Long Haul Fleets)

 - Provide exceptional flight experiences for passengers.

-- Maintain the highest standards of safety and professionalism.
+- Adhere to the highest standards of safety and operational procedures.

-- Current UK-issued CAA Flight Crew Licence ATPL(A), fATPL(A), MPL, or an EASA licence meeting the UK CAA's "Third Country CPL and ATPL licence conversion requirements" (route 3, 4, 5, or 6).
+- Current UK-issued CAA Flight Crew Licence ATPL(A), fATPL(A), MPL or hold an EASA licence and meet the "Third Country CPL and ATPL licence conversion requirements" set out by the UK CAA (route 3, 4, 5 or 6).

 - Good level of physical fitness.

-- Spoken and written English proficiency at ICAO level 6.
+- Spoken and written English ICAO Level 6 proficiency.

-- Applicants who currently hold an EASA license and previously held a UK Part-FCL license should upload a copy of their previous UK license or proof of UK training and license award.
+- Pilots holding an EASA licence who previously held a UK Part-FCL licence should provide a copy of their previous UK licence or proof of UK-based training and license award.

 Minimum Criteria to Apply:

-- Hold a UK Part-FCL ATPL (or meet the criteria to upgrade to an ATPL during your type rating)
+- Hold a UK Part-FCL ATPL (or meet the criteria to upgrade to an ATPL during the type rating).

 - Hold an EASA licence and meet the "Third Country CPL and ATPL licence conversion requirements" set out by the UK CAA (route 3, 4, 5 or 6).